Crime Level

 Frequently Asked Questions

-Is Lumberton, NJ safe in 2026?
+Is Lumberton, NJ safe?

 What are the safest neighborhoods in Lumberton?

-Is Lumberton a good place to raise a family?
+Is Lumberton a good place to live?

 Surrounding Cities